Park51: Controversy

 The debate around the Cordoba Project, which Pamela Geller erroneously labeled Ground Zero Mosque, became a national controversy.
 Opponents cited polls showing that most Americans, including most residents of New York State and New York City, though not most residents of Manhattan, opposed it.
-Most Americans in 2010 did, however, believe the Park51 developers had a legal right to proceed with the project.
+In 2010, however, polls showed that most Americans believed the Park51 developers had a legal right to proceed with the project.

 The proposed Cordoba Project was neither a mosque nor at Ground Zero.
 Supporters argued the First Amendment protected the rights of the developers.
 They further argued that two positive opportunities existed with the project proceeding and coming to fruition: one, for Muslims to demonstrate peaceful Islamic values; and two, for Americans to reassert their commitment to tolerance and diversity.

 Opponents of the project cited proximity to the site of the September 11 attacks, its scale, sources of funding, or expressed concern that the project's name was intended as a reference to the 8th century Umayyad conquest of Visigothic Córdoba.

 Prominent opponents and supporters of the project were found among the families of the 9/11 victims, the American and worldwide Muslim communities, and local and national politicians, making it a divisive political campaign issue in the 2010 midterm elections.
 The controversy over the project coincided with unexpected protests of mosque projects in other states, leading to concerns that relations between Muslims and non-Muslims within the US were deteriorating.

 Donald Trump made an offer to purchase the Park51 property for $6 million to stop its construction, saying that "I am making this offer as a resident of New York and citizen of the United States, not because I think the location is a spectacular one (because it is not), but because it will end a very serious, inflammatory, and highly divisive situation that is destined, in my opinion, to only get worse".